Cochlear Implant Surgery in Malaysia

 Private Healthcare Pricing

 The cost of cochlear implants varies in private healthcare facilities.
-The implant device is usually not covered by insurance, but consultation fees, hospitalization, and surgery costs may be claimable, subject to insurance policy conditions.
+The implant device is usually not covered by insurance, but consultation fees, hospitalisation, and surgery costs may be claimable, subject to insurance policy conditions.

 First Implant